Polish Armed Forces (Second Polish Republic)

-Polish Armed Forces (Wojsko Polskie) were the armed forces of the Second Polish Republic from 1919 until the demise of independent Poland at the onset of Second World War in September 1939.
+The Polish Armed Forces (Wojsko Polskie) were the military of the Second Polish Republic from 1919 until the demise of independent Poland at the onset of World War II in September 1939.

 History

-The outbreak of First World War meant that a huge number of Poles from the lands of the Polish partitions were forced to stand as soldiers in the ranks of German, Russian and Austro-Hungarian armies.In addition to these troops, Polish volunteer units were formed to fight either on the side of the coalition or central states.
+The outbreak of First World War meant that a large number of Poles from the lands of the Polish partitions were forced to stand as soldiers in the ranks of German, Russian and Austro-Hungarian armies.
+In addition to these troops, Polish volunteer units were formed to fight either on the side of the coalition or central states.

 A branch of 'Bajonians' was established in France and in Poland by Witold Ostoja-Gorczyński (Legion of Puławy).
 However, these were small units.
 The first ceased to exist due to losses, and the second could not grow due to political considerations.

 The Polish Legions were the greater union of the Polish Army of the independent Polish–Lithuanian Commonwealth.
 They were created in 1914 by brigadier Józef Piłsudski.
 The members of these formations were members of underground military associations.
 From 1908, there was an Active Fighting Association.
 In 1910, two public organizations, Shooting Association and Towarzystwo "Strzelec", related to ZWC, were established.
 In 1911, on the initiative of the Zarzewie Independence Youth Organization, the Shooting Teams were created.
 The next organization was Bartosz Brigades formed in 1908 on the initiative of Wawrzyniec Dayczak.

 Apart from the Polish Legions, a significant force was the Polish Army in the East, including the Polish Corps organized in Russia since 1917.
 They constituted a significant part of the staff of the Polish Army revived in November 1918.